lihaokun/StrongSfTriDec/README.md

 ## Experimental Results
-We present our experimental results in the sheet.
+We present our experimental results in the sheet "allbench.csv".
 All tests were conducted on 16-Core Intel Core i7-12900KF@3.20GHz with 128GB of memory and Windows 11.